DimensionDataResearch/rancher-ui-driver-ddcloud/README.md

-# ui-driver-skel
+# rancher-ui-driver-ddcloud
-Skeleton Rancher UI driver for custom docker-machine drivers
+A Rancher UI driver for Dimension Data CloudControl.

 ## Setup